Silken Painting of Emperor Go-Daigo: Scenes and Basic Historical Documents

 The specific procedure of the Yu-Gi-Kan-Chan is detailed in the Kanagawa Prefecture Yokohama Shomyoji Temple's "Yu-Gi-Kan-Chan-Chan-Cho I-Ki", but it is a ritual that requires a considerable amount of knowledge and complicated procedures, and Uchida says that it shows how skilled Emperor Go-Daigo was in esoteric Buddhism.

 The first step for those undergoing the ritual is to mask up and throw flowers.The next step is to "contemplate" the thirty-seven "samadhi forms" and twenty-two "seeds" as taught in the Yu-Gi Sutra in a specific procedure.The Samantabhadra form is a symbol that represents the object of esoteric worship in the form of a ritual object such as a vajra (the tool held by Godaigo in the iconography).A seed is a symbol that represents the object of worship in Sanskrit (Siddhartha) script.
-Contemplation is a ritual in which these symbols are drawn in the mind.Therefore, it is necessary to be familiar with esoteric Buddhism in order to go through the ritual.By successfully completing this ritual, one can receive an Inmyo (a symbol of truth in the form of fingers and words Mudra) from the master.
+Contemplation is a ritual in which these symbols are drawn in the mind.Therefore, it is necessary to be familiar with esoteric Buddhism to go through the ritual.By successfully completing this ritual, one can receive an Inmyo (a symbol of truth in the form of fingers and words Mudra) from the master.

 The Middle Ages was a time when Yu Giong Kuan Yin was relatively common, but even then it was a Kuan Yin that could only be given to a select few.Although Emperor Go-Daigo had already received a higher level of perfumation, namely, that of Acharya, a position that allowed him to take his own disciples, the Yu-Gi perfumation seems to have been of even greater value.It is an exceptional case that Emperor Go-Daigo, a secular person with the status of a ruler of heaven, was given this gift.However, although he was an exception to the rule, Go-Daigo had received perfunctions from Dojun, Eikai, Seien, and others, and even received Inka, Nioh Sutra Secret Treasure, and Ryobu Denpo Perfunctions from Bunkan.Therefore, the correct steps have been taken, and the flow is natural, he said.

 On November 23 of the same year, Go-Daigo, who was also a loving wife, had his consort, the middle court princess Saionji Kishi, undergo the same ritual (Yuutai Dento Sho).